kltm/lala/README.md

 "abritrary" and completely decided by the caller, except for the *requests* list field that can be filled by the external application.

-Control after POSTing to the caller's API would be controlled using HTTP codes, with:
+Control after POSTing to the caller's API would be handled using HTTP codes, with:

 - *200* (OK) The caller recieved the information and passed the results (whether ot not the external application cares) back; control remains with the external application
 - *204* (No Content) The caller received the information and there is nothing more to do; the external application's window can close itself